jbadhree/jbadhree.github.io/content/index.md

 title: Welcome to My Garden
 tags:
 ---
 **I know Nothing.
-Everything written in this garden could be wrong.**
+Everything written in this ~~site~~ garden could be wrong.**

+I wanted to created a website for myself and blogging seems to be more prominent way to build a personal website in this day and age.
 One day came across the term [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/).
-It sounded more like public notes rather than personal blog.
-I wanted to created a website for myself and public notes resonated more with me than a blog.
-So this is a space in the internet where I can write down my ideas and keep modifying them, or as Digital Gardners say - keep growing them.
+It sounded more like `public notes`  rather than `personal blog`.
+It resonated well with me and I thought to create one.
+This is a tiny space in the www where I can write my ideas down and keep modifying them, or as Digital Gardners say - keep growing them.

-Since my school days, I have always felt my knowledge about any topic is never complete and there is always room to learn more.
-May be I thought so because education system has been structured with syllabus that builds on top of each topic every year.
+In my school days, I had an naïve idea that knowledge about any subject is never complete and there is always room to learn more.
+May be I thought so because the education system has been structured with a syllabus that builds on top of each topic every year.
 Later in life I read about [epistemology](https://en.wikipedia.org/wiki/Epistemology) and learnt something profound.
 [All Human Knowledge,  are basically some Ideas that evolves and grows.](human_knowledge.md) I aim to use this garden to write my ideas down and grow them and I believe this will deepen and widen my understanding about the truth of reality.

 I am grateful that I got to meet one of the greatest `theacher` [Manish Jain](https://www.linkedin.com/in/manishjain99/) who lives up to a quote from Socrates "I cannot teach anybody anything, I can only make them think", and hence a `theacher` and not a teacher.
 His `theachings` helped me clear my thoughts and look at reality in a way I never looked at before.
 Thanks You Manish!